 Helpfully, the Tennessee Department of Labor and Workforce Development (“Department of Labor”) has provided guidance on this issue.
 According to the Department of Labor’s website, once a furloughed employee’s employer reopens and the furloughed employee is offered their job back, that employee is no longer eligible for unemployment.
 Therefore, furloughed employees do not have the option to continue to receive unemployment at that point.
 Also, an employee’s fear of catching COVID-19 is not considered a valid reason for not returning to work and staying on unemployment.
 Therefore, if a furloughed employee refuses to return to work once the business reopens and continues to receive unemployment benefits, it will be considered unemployment fraud and the business owner should report it to the Tennessee Department of Labor.

-For business owners in need of guidance regarding the reopening process, please do not hesitate to contact one of the attorneys at our firm and we would be happy to help guide you through the reopening process.
+For business owners in need of guidance regarding the reopening process, please do not hesitate to contact one of the Lawyers in our Franklin law firm and we would be happy to help guide you through the reopening process.